-Safety is a core value of the American Chemical Society and an integral part of the overall research process.
-In this three-part series, we review the importance of disclosing safety information in journal articles; provide tips and best practices for authors to formulate a well-written safety summary statement; and share additional resources that will help authors prepare for potential safety risks associated with their research and effectively communicate them with the scientific community.
-Read the full series below.
+In this three-part series, we review the importance of disclosing safety information in journal articles; provide tips and best practices for authors to formulate a well-written safety summary statement; and share additional resources that will help authors as they prepare their manuscripts for submission.

 The Hazard of Insufficient Safety Reporting